Mount the deck rail on the front porch between the house wall and porch support post.

 I have a minor installation challenge because the porch support post is not in alignment with the corner wall of the house.
 Instead of attempting a lot of error prone measurements, I took the simple and sure method of mocking up the deck rail and marking actual locations.
 The mock up starts with an extra long 2×4 temporary support block as shown with a piece of 2×4 scrap cedar:

-Fitting the 2×6 Porch Rail
+Test Fit the 2×6 Porch Rail

 The 2×6 porch rail is measured and fitted to span the distance between the house wall and the porch post by: